StuyPulse/StuyLib/src/com/stuypulse/stuylib/util/plot/readme.md

 ### Working with a Plot

-All the series in a plot are updated with `.updateSeries()`, which cann call the `.poll()` and `.pop()` methods of each series.
+All the series in a plot are updated with `.updateSeries()`, which can call the `.poll()` and `.pop()` methods of each series.

 The plot is redrawn with the `.display()` method.

 Both of these methods are packaged into `.update()`.

 The `.isRunning()` method will check if a plot needs to updates its series and redraw anymore.
-To do this, it checks if each of its Series are polling and will keep running if any of them are polling. *For example, a plot conatining only a `FuncSeries` will not be polling and will only run once.*
+To do this, it checks if each of its Series and will keep running if any of them are polling. *For example, a plot conatining only a `FuncSeries` will not be polling and will only run once.*

 A typical plot loop might look like this: